With a low budget, can you still achieve positive results?

 If you’re looking for an affordable automatic grinder that doesn’t compromise on performance, then the Baratza Encore is definitely worth considering.
 It may not be ideal for espresso grinds, but its precision is very impressive when it comes to medium and coarse grinds.

-However, if you have more wiggle room in your budget, I recommend that you also check out pricier models that have more to offer.
+However, if you have more wiggle room in your budget, I recommend that you also check out the top electric coffee grinder models liste here that have more to offer.
 If you can let go of convenience, you might want to pick manual grinders over electric ones.
 These are generally more affordable, plus some of the best manual burr grinders can produce better results.